 3.1 GO as 2D surfactant sheets and interfacial assembly

-We hypothesized the interfacial activities of GO, and verified that they indeed tend to migrate to interfaces (e.g., air-water, oil-water, and water-solid interfaces) and lower interfacial energy.
+We hypothesized that GO could act like sheet-like surfactant with interfacial activities, and verified that they indeed tend to migrate to interfaces (e.g., air-water, oil-water, and water-solid interfaces) and lower interfacial energy.
 This insight has led to better understanding of the solution properties of GO, and a new application of GO as a colloidal surfactant for dispersing insoluble materials such as carbon nanotubes.
 For example, like a molecular surfactant, GO can be directly spread on water surface and controllably assembled into monolayers by Langmuir-Blodgett technique.

 It was also discovered that the amphiphilicity of GO is dependent on its size and pH, which allows the microstructures (e.g., wrinkles and overlaps) of such GO monolayers to be tuned to optimize the optoelectrical properties of the resulting graphene monolayers.
 Through collaboration, we also showed that interfacial assembly of GO sheets can create windows of liquid cells to achieve environmental X-ray photoelectron spectroscopy (XPS) and scanning electron microscopy (SEM).